ng-primitives/ng-primitives/packages/ng-primitives/tabs/README.md

-# @ng-primitives/ng-primitives/tabs
+# ng-primitives/tabs

-Secondary entry point of `@ng-primitives/ng-primitives`.
-It can be used by importing from `@ng-primitives/ng-primitives/tabs`.
+Secondary entry point of `ng-primitives`.
+It can be used by importing from `ng-primitives/tabs`.